I tried retraining the NVIDIA LLM Router to match my own persona (Training Edition)

 --output data/collected-my-pool-9models.csv

-If you're creating your own routing for other use cases, be careful of the same pitfall.
-If you're using MMLU-style selections (where the choice is returned as A/B/C/D characters), you can use it as-is, but for generation tasks, using judge=llm is the safe choice.
+If you're building your own personalized routing for other use cases, watch out for the same pitfall.
+It works fine for MMLU-style questions (where A/B/C/D option letters come back as strings), but for generative tasks, using judge=llm is the safe choice.

 model-router train \